deutschebank/fluxnova-docs-manual/content/get-started/quick-start/user-task.md

 Click on the Tab `Forms` in the properties panel.

-This guide uses [Flowave Forms](/manual/latest/user-guide/task-forms/#flowave-forms) to add a form to the process.
+This guide uses [Fluxnova Forms](/manual/latest/user-guide/task-forms/#fluxnova-forms) to add a form to the process.
 We will create a form file called `payment.form`.
 Set the following fields to link this process to the form you are about to create:

-* Type: Flowave Forms
+* Type: Fluxnova Forms
 * Form Ref: payment-form
 * Binding: deployment